-After you view the DVD of Conscience and the Constitution, learn more here about the actions of the wartime Japanese American Citizens League (JACL), and its 2002 apology to the Heart Mountain resisters.
+After you view the DVD of Conscience and the Constitution, learn more here about the actions of the wartime Japanese American Citizens League (JACL), its 1990 self-investigation commonly known as “The Lim Report,” and its 2002 apology to the Heart Mountain resisters.

 MIKE MASAOKA AUDIO INTERVIEW

 Listen to the DVD to hear Masaoka’s comments on JACL informing, his memos to the government, test cases, the resisters, and his legacy.

 - Read the April 6, 1942 memo to the WRA [82 MB pdf]

 The handwritten notes exist on the original document in the National Archives, suggesting that they are written in the hand of the recipient of this memo, or by one of his staff.